Tired of Letting an Ecstasy Addiction Control Your Life?

-In science, potential energy relates to the possible energy something has.
-It can pertain to positioning relative to Earth, stresses, or electric charges.
 When it comes to abuse of drugs like ecstasy, it’s the first 45 minutes of a trip that people become addicted to.
 It can be even longer if you’re “stacking,” or taking multiples doses of ecstasy at once.
 This first part of your trip is the nervous energy.
-Or caffeine-like high.
-The potential energy is released and your body falls into a trance of bravery, stupidity, sweat, and you might feel liberated.
+Or a caffeine-like high.
+The potential energy is released and your body falls into a trance of bravery and sweat, and you might feel liberated.
 But this abuse of ecstasy can have lasting effects.

 Signs and Symptoms of Ecstasy Addiction

 Ecstasy gives you intense, euphoric feelings.
 Your body can get used to the chemical-overflow that ecstasy produces in your brain.
 To balance itself out, it stops producing these chemicals.
 If you are exhibiting signs of ecstasy abuse, your brain might not produce these chemicals like it used to.
 This means you might get depressed or anxious when not tripping on ecstasy.